Burwood/cromwell/docs/backends/Google.md

 Most importantly, the value of the `client_email` field should go into the `service-account-id` field in the configuration (see below).
 The
 `private_key` portion needs to be pulled into its own file (e.g. `my-key.pem`).
 The `\n`s in the string need to be converted to newline characters.

-[//]: # (TODO: What should replace JES.config.genomics.compute-service-account and JES.config.genomics.auth)
-While technically not part of Service Account authentication mode, one can also override the default service account that the compute VM is started with via the configuration option `JES.config.batch.compute-service-account` or through the workflow options parameter `google_compute_service_account`.
+While technically not part of Service Account authentication mode, one can also override the default service account that the compute VM is started with via the configuration option `batch.config.batch.compute-service-account` or through the workflow options parameter `google_compute_service_account`.
 The service account you provide must have been granted Service Account Actor role to Cromwell's primary service account.
-As this only affects Google Batch API and not GCS, it's important that this service account, and the service account specified in `JES.config.batch.auth` can both read/write the location specified by `JES.config.root`
+As this only affects Google Batch API and not GCS, it's important that this service account, and the service account specified in `batch.config.batch.auth` can both read/write the location specified by `batch.config.root`

 **User Service Account**

 A [JSON key file for the service account](../wf_options/Google.md) must be passed in via the `user_service_account_json` field in the [Workflow Options](../wf_options/Google.md) when submitting the job.
 Omitting this field will cause the workflow to fail.
 The JSON should be passed as a string and will need to have no newlines and all instances of `"` and `\n` escaped.

+[//]: # (TODO: is jes_gcs_root the correct workflow option?)
 In the likely event that this service account does not have access to Cromwell's default google project the `google_project` workflow option must be set.
 In the similarly likely case that this service account can not access Cromwell's default google bucket, the `jes_gcs_root` workflow option should be set appropriately.

 For information on the interaction of `user_service_account_json` with private Docker images please see the `Docker` section below.